pretix/pretix-docs/docs/topics/gift-cards.md

 In order to use gift cards as a payment method for an event, they have to be enabled for that event.
 Gift cards are enabled by default.
-If they are not enabled, you can enable them by browsing to :navpath:Your event → :fontawesome-solid-wrench: Settings → Payment:, clicking the :btn-icon:fontawesome-solid-gear:Settings: button next to "Gift cards" and checking the box next to " Enable payment method" at the top of the page.
+If they are not enabled, you can enable them by browsing to :navpath:Your event → :fa3-wrench: Settings → Payment:, clicking the :btn-icon:fa3-gear:Settings: button next to "Gift cards" and checking the box next to " Enable payment method" at the top of the page.

 pretix only supports selling gift cards at a tax rate of 0%.
 Sales tax is applied to the purchase that is made using the gift card—not to the purchase of the gift card itself.
 This is the procedure prescribed by tax law in Germany and in some other countries for multi-purpose vouchers.
 You have to create a tax rule with a rate of 0% before you can create a gift card.
-You can do that by browsing to :navpath:Your event → :fontawesome-solid-wrench: Settings → Tax rules:, clicking the :btn-icon:fontawesome-solid-plus:Create a new tax rule: button, setting the "tax rate" field to 0.00% and saving the rule under a distinct internal name.
+You can do that by browsing to :navpath:Your event → :fa3-wrench: Settings → Tax rules:, clicking the :btn-icon:fa3-plus:Create a new tax rule: button, setting the "tax rate" field to 0.00% and saving the rule under a distinct internal name.

 {% include "warning-tax.md" %}